Do I need a Covid-19 test for travel to Pakistan?

 It depends on which country you are coming from.

-If you are coming from a Category B country - which is virtually everyone else not on Category A list - you will require a mandatory negative coronavirus PCR test 96 hours before boarding a flight to Pakistan.
-This is what the latest (6 January 2021) Govt of Pakistan travel advisory for in-bound travel to Pakistan says.
+If you are coming from a Category B country - which is virtually everyone else not on Category A list, except for 22 Category C countries - you will require a mandatory negative coronavirus PCR test 72 hours before boarding a flight to Pakistan.
+This is what the latest (4 April 2021) CAA travel advisory for in-bound travel to Pakistan says.

 Before arriving in Pakistan all international travellers are required to fill in the Personal Declaration of Health and Origin and hand it over to the Health Department Staff upon arrival at the airport.

 List of 20 Pakistan CAA Category A countries that do not require a PCR test to enter Pakistan (Updated: 4 April 2021)

 - Saudi Arabia

 - Sri Lanka

 This list is valid from travel during 6-20 April 2021.

 Every country that is not listed in Pakistan CAA Category A or C is included in Category B. For example, USA, UK, Germany, Italy, UAE, Bahrain are all Category B countries.

 Need more details?
 You can download these documents: